httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

            14DIGIT "."
 1DIGIT )
 ~~~

-Values that do not conform to the ABNF above are invalid, and MUST fail parsing.

-In HTTP/1 headers, floats are allowed a maximum of fifteen digits between the integer and fractional part, with at least one required on each side, along with an optional "-" indicating negative numbers.

 For example, a header whose value is defined as a float could look like:

 ~~~ example
 Example-FloatHeader: 4.5
 ~~~

-See {{parse-number}} for the parsing algorithm for floats.

 ## Strings {#string}